Zhixuan0318/HyperAgile/README.md

 ![image](https://github.com/user-attachments/assets/89058c9b-3f64-4b90-a3c2-c9ca862be220)

 As a B2B (business-to-business) service provider, we are proud to be the first to offer this service on IOTA.
 In one of our future milestone (have a look in our pitch deck), HyperAgile will also serve as a key driver in introducing a comprehensive ecosystem of industry-specific robotic development tools to the IOTA community as part of our ongoing service journey.

+## How we helps our industry clients?
+(Not Limited To)

+- **🏭 Manufacturing:** On-chain logs of robotic interactions, verifiable compliance and audit trails for industrial goods.

+- **🚚 3PL (Third Party Logistics) and Ecommerce:** Real time on-chain updates of your parcel handled by order fulfilment robots in the warehouse.

+- **🧬 Pharmaceutical and Biotech:** Products handling with robots able to follow drug transparency regulations easily with verifiable trace.

+- **🍄 Cold Storage:** Verifiable robot handling of food and biotech products.
+Enhanced product lifecycle traceability.